lukaskabrt/blog-MvcOnAzureFunctions/README.md

-# blog-MvcOnAzureFunctions
+# blog.kabrt.cz - ASP.NET Core MVC application on Azure Functions

-A sample project, that shows, how to run  ASP.NET Core MVC on Azure functions
+A sample project, that shows, how to run ASP.NET Core MVC application on Azure Functions.
+More information on [https://blog.kabrt.cz](https://blog.kabrt.cz)